Leafwing-Studios/fop-rules/docs/rules/combat/attacking-and-defending.md

 Some effects (such as the _audacious_ combat talent or the _keen_ arms affix) can lower the **critical hit threshold,** allowing you to extend the range of numbers rolled which result in a critical hit.
 For example, if your critical hit threshold is lowered by one, any attack that you hit with where you rolled a 19 or 20 deals damage twice.
 These effects stack with each other.
 Determining whether an attack would be a critical hit is seperate from determining if it hits: rolls that are at least your critical hit threshold do not automatically make contact with your target(s), but are critical hits if they land.

-Some effects, such as the Devout’s Avatar cycle of miracles, cause your attacks to deal **maximized damage.** This means that you treat the result of each die rolled as if it were the highest possible outcome.
-For example, if you were to hit your opponent with an attack that deals 1d6 + 3 damage and the damage was maximized, you would inflict 6 + 3 = 9 damage to them.
-This effect stacks with critical hits: if you land a critical hit with an attack that deals maximized damage, you deal twice the normal maximum damage.

 ## Melee and Ranged Attacks

 Attacks are either **melee** or **ranged.** You can always make melee attacks against creatures within your zone of control, but no further.